 Email solo ads are small text-based advertisements or email copies that only contain a link and a sales pitch for an affiliate product.
 To get your hands on one, you need to buy it from a vendor on Udimi (we’ll get to that later).

 They can be used in many ways but are most commonly sent out with subscription services like Aweber or GetResponse.
-They usually offer high open rates and as such has been called the secret weapon of online marketers by Forbes.
+They usually offer high open rates and have been called the secret weapon of online marketers by Forbes.

-- A solo ad is an email campaign that you send to a niche email list that you do not own.
+- A solo ad is an email campaign you send to a niche email list you do not own.

 - You basically “rent” these email lists of someone else in your industry to send your targeted promotions.

 - Building a comprehensive email list is the cornerstone of any successful internet promotion, sale, or business.